DataBiosphere/data-portal/content-v2/analyze/portals/analysis-portals/granatum-x.md

 As a solution, GranatumX uses the plugin and virtualized framework that provides an easy and unified approach to add new methods in a data-analysis pipeline.
 The plugin system is agnostic to developer code and the choice of the original scripting language.
 It also eliminates inter-module incompatibilities, by isolating the dependencies of each module.
 As a data portal, GranatumX provides a graphical user interface (GUI) that requires no programming experience.

+The users can self-learn GraantumX extremely easily.
+Watching this short youtube video is also helpful: https://www.youtube.com/watch?v=Y5LcG7qLQ5s

 ## Deployment of GranatumX
 The web-based GUI can be accessed on various devices including desktop, tablets, and smartphones.
 In addition to the web-based format, GranatumX is also deployable on a broad variety of computational environments, such as private PCs, cloud services, and High-Performance Computing (HPC) platforms with minimal effort by system administrators.